Position Status: Full TimeCase Manager(s)

 GENERAL DESCRIPTION AND PURPOSE:

-The overall responsibility of the Case Manager is to provide case management services to residential and non-residential program participants; facilitate evening groups; on call responsibilities on evenings and weekends, assure the coordination of services with other agencies; assist with the coordination of necessary shelter programs/activities; and provide therapeutic interventions as appropriate.
+The overall responsibility of the Case Manager is to provide case management services to residential program participants; facilitate evening groups; on call responsibilities on evenings and weekends, assure the coordination of services with other agencies; assist with the coordination of necessary shelter programs/activities; and provide therapeutic interventions as appropriate.
 As needed this position also provides coverage to the crisis line.

 The qualifications listed below are representative of the education, experience, skill/ability, and licenses/credentials required.
 Reasonable accommodations may be made to enable individuals with disabilities to perform the essential functions.